Analyze the communication between application and reader

 -

-In your home directory, create a folder with the following name:
+In your home directory, create the following folder structure:

-In this folder, 1 HTML log file per reader will be created, capturing the communication taken place on that day.
+brp-logs/<yyyy>-<mm>-<dd>In this folder, 1 HTML log file per reader will be created, capturing the communication that took place on that day.
 The log file name is as follows:- For Ethernet:

 RS232-<COM port name>.html